30 Easy Rangoli Designs for Kids

 8. Pulses and Seeds Rangoli

-If your child is not too confident in handling colours, try giving them some pulses and seeds.
+If your child is not very confident with colours, try giving them some pulses and seeds.
 Pulses and seeds come in different shades, and kids could best make it on a piece of cardboard.
 Kids can use glue to affix the pulses on the cardboard, and the finished piece can be placed at the desired location.

 Source: Pinterest